riedelcastro/frontlets/README.md

 It uses a `RefSlot` which can point to any other node, and the corresponding `InverseSlot`, which indicates that for each node there may be other nodes that have it as `parent`.
 The inverse children slot does not store anything (by design it should not even cache any collection of children).
-However, it can be used with a graph loading routine that generates cache objects which the reference and inverse slots in turn can use as implicit parameters:
+However, it can be used with a graph loading routine that instantiates a graph of frontlets and their relations.
+This graph, when declared as implicit, will then be used in the "dereference" * calls to the inverse and reference slots:

 ```scala
 //a mongo collection of nodes